Learn about Milkweed

 Please email us to inquire about plant availability.

 Please scroll down for directions.
 If the gate is closed or locked, we may have run to the restroom at the Nature Center!
 Please be patient, we should be right back 😀 However we always suggest to call before making the trip out!

-The Back to Natives Nursery in Santiago Park features a 30’x36’ greenhouse and 40′ x 50′ shade structure where interns and volunteers learn to propagate plants for habitat restoration and to raise funds for environmental education programs.
+The Back to Natives Nursery in Santiago Park features a 36’x36’ greenhouse and two large shade structures covering 4000 square feet of growing space where interns and volunteers learn to propagate plants for habitat restoration and to raise funds for environmental education programs.